 7. MacBuntu Wallpapers

-Download Macbuntu Wallpapers and keep it into picture folder.
+Download Macbuntu Wallpapers and keep them in the picture folder.

 8. Change the System Font